FINN-2005/CorkBoard-Planner/README.md

 ---
 ## What I Have Right Now

 - An infinitely tilebale corkboard
 - spand and zoom capabilities
 - And start of the Paper class
+- Plans for page content system and major future code factoring with performance optimisation